gjbranham/Text-Finder/README.md

 Some notes:

-- Currently does not support searching symlinks
+- Currently does not follow symlinks
 - Unit tests are in development

 Features we plan to add: